×

 Traits in Scala

-Traits in Scala are created using trait keyword.
-Traits contain both abstract and non-abstract methods and fields.
-These are similar to interfaces in java.
-They allow multiple inheritances also and they are more powerful as compared to their successors in java.
+Traits in Scala are created using the trait keyword.
+They can contain both abstract and non-abstract methods and fields.
+Traits are similar to interfaces in Java, allowing multiple inheritance and offering more powerful capabilities compared to their Java counterparts.

 trait trait_name{